bhradsky/foxnet/README.md

 If you use FoxNet, please cite:

-> Hradsky BA, Kelly L, Robley A, Wintle BA (in review).
-FoxNet: an individual-based modelling framework to support red fox management. *Journal of Applied Ecology*.
+> Hradsky BA, Kelly L, Robley A, Wintle BA (2019).
+FoxNet: an individual-based model framework to support management of an invasive predator, the red fox. *Journal of Applied Ecology*.

->
+and

+> Hradsky BA, Kelly L, Robley A, Wintle BA (2019).
+Data from: FoxNet: an individual-based model framework to support management of an invasive predator, the red fox. *Zenodo Repository*.

 ## Getting Started